 The flight back to Portoroz was not so nice because the weather was not very nice and the forecast for the afternoon was even worse.
 Fortunately, the forecast was good enough for Slovenia.

 After crossing Swiss border we had to fly more to the south and only after clearing bad weather (raining) we could return to the planned route.
-Nearer to Slovenia the weather was becoming better so the rest of the flight was uneventful.

 We landed at Portorož (LJPZ) and after clearing the formalities we proceeded to Divača.